Good to know

 The Vans Old Skool’s simple silhouette, which comes in a variety of colors, attracts a wide spectrum of users, from the conservative to the extremely fashionable.
 It has ventured out of its primary scope -- the skateboarders -- and migrated into the sneaker-loving society.

-This vulcanized low-top Old Skool sneaker is versatile and said to be comfortable the longer one uses it, which makes it a go-to sneaker for many and a practical all-year round footwear preference.
+This vulcanized low-top Old Skool sneaker is versatile and said to be comfortable the longer one uses it, which makes it a go-to sneaker for skaters and casual wearers and a practical all-year-round footwear preference.
 Its unisex design creates no boundaries, be it in style or usage, as it can be paired up with a wide gamut of clothing for any season.

 Vans’ Old Skool low-top sneaker has a modest construction yet loaded with key features that it naturally blends into anybody’s sneaker closet.
 Versatility is one.
 Its unrestricted design promotes boundless possibilities in the areas of style and function.
 Marked with a simple Sidestripe on the medial and lateral panels, this classic unisex sneaker allows users to be playful and stylish with their wardrobe selection.